pmikstacki/bsharp/docs/parser/declarations.md

 - **Accessibility consistency**: Verifying access level consistency
 - **Syntax validation**: Catching malformed declarations

+### Recovery for Malformed Members

+When a member inside a type body fails to parse, the parser uses a scoped recovery strategy to skip to the next safe boundary without crossing the enclosing type's closing brace.
+See the dedicated section in Error Handling for details on `skip_to_member_boundary_top_level()` and its contract:

+- docs: `docs/parser/error-handling.md` (Declaration Error Recovery subsection)

 ## XML Documentation

 The parser handles XML documentation comments: